 Joining Janine on her musical adventures is a notable cast of talented musicians.
 Eric Gunnison was Carmen McRae’s pianist during 1986-91, toured the world with the Dizzy Gillespie All-Star Big Band, and has worked for many years with Roberta Gambarini.
 Guitarist Mitchell Long, who is showcased on two numbers that he arranged, has worked extensively with Melody Gardot and toured with Waldemar Bastos.
 Bassist Eduardo “Bijoux” Barbosa, who arranged four numbers, has been on over 400 recordings and has worked with Dave and Don Grusin, Nelson Rangell, Lee Ritenour and Stanley Clarke.
 The other musicians, pianist Jeff Jenkins (who is on three selections), guitarist Bill Kopper, drummer Jill Fredericksen and percussionist Raoul Rossiter, have all uplifted the music of a countless number of artists.

 Gastineau grew up listening to everything from classical to Motown and the pop music of the day.
-She discovered jazz while in college where she studied classical voice and began singing in different languages.
-Since 2006, she has primarily worked as a soloist, focusing on jazz, the Great American Songbook and Brazilian music.
-In addition to her club performances, she has created several original musical revues, shows featuring the music of Rodgers & Hart, Joni Mitchell and Stephen Sondheim.
-A multi-genre singer, she sings Brazilian music in Portuguese, has performed chanson and French pop music in French, and has also sung in Spanish, German and Cape Verde Creole.
+She discovered jazz while in college, where she studied classical voice and began singing in several foreign languages.
+Since 2006, she has primarily worked as a soloist, focusing on jazz, the Great American Songbook and Brazilian bossa nova and samba.
+In addition to her club performances, she has created several original musical revues, shows featuring the music of Rodgers & Hart, Joni Mitchell, and Stephen Sondheim.
+A multi-genre singer, she sings Brazilian music in Portuguese, performs chanson and French pop music in French, and has also sung in Spanish, German and Cape Verde criolou.

 With the release of the impressive All My Wildest Dreams, Janine Gastineau is poised to be recognized far beyond Denver as an important jazz and Brazilian singer. - jazz critic Scott Yanow